 Grace Wilsey had a condition known as NGLY1 deficiency.
 In short, the little girl’s NGLY1 genes were mutated.
 They were like typos in her genetic makeup.

-One of the gene mutations prevented her from producing tears.
+One of the gene mutations prevented the little girl from producing tears.
 At the time, the disorder was so rare that only six people in the entire world had been diagnosed with it.

-This story is just one of millions.
-It is estimated that over 300 million people suffer from a rare genetic disease.
+The story I told you above is just one of millions.
+Over 300 million people suffer from a rare genetic disease.
 Many of them often live their lives undiagnosed.

 But there is hope on the horizon.